allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 31 dylibs app launch time | 6.62s  | 6.08s  | 5.39s  | 2.75s  | 1.75s  | 7.27s
 Launch speedup %          | 15.02% | 17.05% | 26.16% | 12.42% | 24.24% | 38.13%

-Allegro iOS app launch time increased by about 2&nbsp;second on iPhone 5c – this was a&nbsp;significant gain.
+Allegro iOS app launch time decreased by about 2&nbsp;second on iPhone 5c – this was a&nbsp;significant gain.
 The app launch time improved even more on freshly turned on iPad2 – the difference was about 4.5 seconds, which was about 38% of the launch time with all libraries being dynamically linked.